Demographics of Mongolia: Ethnicity and languages

 The demonym for the people of Mongolia is Mongolian.
 The name Mongol usually accounts for people of the Mongol ethnic group, thus excluding Turkic groups such as Kazakhs and Tuvans.

 Ethnic Mongols account for about 96% of the population and consist of Khalkh and other subgroups, all distinguished primarily by dialects of the Mongolian language.
 The Khalkhs make up 86% of the ethnic Mongol population.
 The remaining 14% include Oirats, Buryats and others.
 Ethnic distinctions among the Mongol subgroups are relatively minor.
 Language or tribal differences are not a political or social issue.

 Turkic speaking Kazakhs form the largest ethnic minority and constitute c.
 3.9% of Mongolia's population.
 Khotons and Chantuu are Mongolized people with Turkic origin and speak Mongolian.

 In around 1860, part of the Middle jüz Kazakhs who sought refuge from the Qing Empire massacres in Xinjiang came to Mongolia and were allowed to settle down in Bayan-Ölgii Province.
 There are smaller numbers of Russian, Chinese, Korean and American people working in Mongolia since 1990.
 3,000 Westerners live in Mongolia, accounting for 0.1% of its total population.

 English is the most widely used foreign language followed by Russian.
 Lately, Mandarin Chinese, Japanese, Korean and German are gaining popularity.

 Ethnicity

 According to 2020 census, 95.6% of the population of Mongolia is composed of ethnic Mongols while Kazakhs are the largest minority with 3.8%.
-Khalka is the dominant subgroup of ethnic Mongols and its share in the population increased over the years.
+Khalkha is the dominant subgroup of ethnic Mongols and its share in the population increased over the years.